-- 1. GRE scores of at least 1050 total (forwarded from the Graduate School). - 2.
-A description of previous teaching experience.
-(Use PCG 101.
-Teaching experience is not required, but is desirable.) - 3.
-Transcripts from previous undergraduate and graduate work.
-A grade-point average of 3.5 in the last 100 hours of academic work is required. - 4.
-Three letters of recommendation from an immediate supervisor or professor. - 5.
-A written statement relating the relationship of the doctoral program to the future career goals of the applicant. - 6.
-A personal interview may be required at the option of the program faculty.
+- 1. GRE scores of at least 1050 total. - 2.
+A decription of teaching experience (highly desirable).
+Applicants are to use PCG Form 101, obtained from the department office. - 3.
+Grade-point average of at least 3.0 in the last 100 hours of academic work. - 4.
+Three letters of recommendation.
 Applicants should request that letters be addressed to the Coordinator of Educational Psychology.